 At the same time when nurses are not appreciated or acknowledged they slowly start taking things for granted, and they lose enthusiasm and willingness to work for the facility.

 That’s why it’s so important to appreciate your nurses with a variety of gestures, by sending them flowers, thank you notes, giving pay rise, etc. This way they will feel valued, and satisfied.
 Satisfied nurses don’t leave.
+To show appreciation for your nurses, it’s a great idea to delight them with token of gratitude such as thank you notes or flowers.
+For instance, sometime surprise them with next-day floral deliveries to acknowledge their hard work

 5. Provide some downtime